RikkaApps/Riru/README.md

   1. Download the zip from [GitHub release](https://github.com/RikkaApps/Riru/releases)
   2. Install in Magisk Manager (Modules - Install from storage - Select downloaded zip)

+**If you are use other modules that changes `ro.dalvik.vm.native.bridge`, Riru will not work.** (Riru will automatically set it back)

+A typical example is, some "optimize" modules changes this property.
+Since changing this property is meaningless for "optimization", their quality is very questionable.
+In fact, changing properties for optimization is a joke.

 ### Config

 * When the file `/data/adb/riru/disable` exists, Riru will do nothing